 Your chance of getting financial assistance is good.
 About 93 percent of undergrads received some form of assistance during the 2014-15 academic year.
-Redlands students received more than $86 million from university, federal, state and private sources that year.
-The amount you can receive through academic merit and achievement scholarships is based on your academic profile, which the Admissions Office receives during the application process.
+Redlands students received more than $86 million from university, federal, state, and private sources that year.
+The amount you can receive is based on your academic profile, which the Admissions Office receives during the application process.

 Redlands has several ways to help make your education affordable.
-In addition to merit-based aid, which is based on academic performance, you can apply for grants, loans and work study awards.
+Sources include aid based on your academic performance.
+You can also apply for grants, loans, and work study awards.
 We encourage you to submit the FAFSA to apply for financial aid as soon as possible after January 2.
 The deadline is March 2.

 No. The NCAA prohibits making training mandatory during the summer for any intercollegiate athletic team.

-No. University of Redlands, like all NCAA Division III institutions, does not award aid based on athletics, but we do provide help based on academic merit and financial need.
+No. University of Redlands, like all NCAA Division III institutions, does not award aid based on athletics.
+We do, however, provide help based on academic merit and financial need.
 In fact, about 90 percent of our students receive some form of financial aid.

 As an NCAA Division III institution, the University of Redlands provides a passionate, competitive athletic environment.
 Our student-athletes build upon their academic success with new challenges and life skills.

 The three cornerstone principles of Division III are discover, develop, and dedicate.
 Learn more by visiting the NCAA website.